Greetings and welcome to 8th grade integrated science at Silverton Middle School!

-4) ADD or ADHD like students?
-In order to better access the special gifts of this student type, I am also piloting the Hunter program.
+3) ADD or ADHD like students?
+In order to better access the special gifts of this student type, I am again offering an opportunity to enroll in the Hunter program.
 Details of this program are available on my web site under the HUNTER STUDENT tab.
-To opt your student in, please just e-mail or write me a note.
-At any time, you can opt your student out.
-As a pilot program again, I greatly appreciate your feedback on the proposed Hunter plan and for the reality of the program as the semester unfolds.
+To enroll your student, please just e-mail or write me a note.
+This is only year two of the program, so I greatly appreciate your feedback as the semester unfolds.

-5) Grades.
+4) Grades.
 Silver Falls School District has decided at the middle school level that science grades will be based 50% on state content standards, such as adaptation, cycles, and human impacts on the planet, and 50% based on skill based standards such as summarizing information and forming a persuasive argument.
-Unless you are in the advanced student track, ONLY your highest grade will be considered for any skill or content based standard at the end of the semester.
-This means that you can retake a skill standard that was weak when we cover a new subject, and the final grade will not suffer.
-Generally only one assessment will be given for content standards, so that grade will be what will affect the semester grade.
+ONLY your highest grade will be considered for any skill based assessment.
 If a student performs poorly, they can demonstrate at a later date the mastery of a topic, but the knowledge of the content generally fades as we continue onto new topics.

 FINAL WORD: If you need to remember one thing from this page, it is that most of your questions about the class can be answered by visiting THIS WEB SITE.

-Adopt-a-Farmer Field trip to Victor Point Farms tentatively planned for March
+Adopt-a-Farmer Field trip to Victor Point Farms tentatively planned for late Fall

 End of the Year Learning Feast: Students will prepare a meal and a whole lot more and share with the Silverton Middle School parent community in May, 2017.
 This will be a delicious celebration of learning and hopefully will be quite illuminating for all of us!